 For any line $\ell$, let $\ell^{+}$ and $\ell^{-}$ be the endpoints of the chord $\ell\cap\K$ (with $+$ and $-$ assigned arbitrarily).
 The density $f$ specifies the following hit-and-run walk: \begin{enumerate} \item Pick a uniformly distributed random line $\ell$ through the current point $p$. \item Move to a random point $x$ along the chord $\ell\cap\K$ with density $\frac{f(x)}{\mu_f(\ell^{-},\ell^{+})}$. \end{enumerate}

 Let $\pi_{\K}$ denote the uniform distribution over $\K$.
-Reference~\cite{smith1984efficient} proves that the stationary distribution of the hit-and-run walk with uniform density is $\pi_{\K}$.
-Furthermore, Ref.~\cite{LV06} proves that the hit-and-run walk mixes rapidly from any initial distribution: \begin{theorem}[{\cite[Theorem 1.1]{LV06}}] Let $\K$ be a convex body that satisfies \eqn{ball-relationship}: $B_2(0,r) \subseteq \rmk \subseteq B_2(0,R)$.
+Smith~\cite{smith1984efficient} proved that the stationary distribution of the hit-and-run walk with uniform density is $\pi_{\K}$.
+Furthermore, Lov{\'{a}}sz and Vempala~\cite{LV06} proved that the hit-and-run walk mixes rapidly from any initial distribution: \begin{theorem}[{\cite[Theorem 1.1]{LV06}}] Let $\K$ be a convex body that satisfies \eqn{ball-relationship}: $B_2(0,r) \subseteq \rmk \subseteq B_2(0,R)$.
 Let $\sigma$ be a starting distribution and let $\sigma^{(m)}$ be the distribution of the current point after $m$ steps of the hit-and-run walk in $\K$.
 Let $\epsilon>0$, and suppose that the density function $\d\sigma/\d\pi_{\K}$ is upper bounded by $M$ except on a set $\rms$ with $\sigma(\rms)\leq\epsilon/2$.
 Then for any

 the total variation distance between $\sigma^{(m)}$ and $\pi_{\K}$ is less than $\epsilon$. \end{theorem}

 \thm{hit-and-run-LV06} can also be generalized to exponential distributions on $\K$: \begin{theorem}[{\cite[Theorem 1.3]{LV06}}] Let $\K \subset \R^n$ be a convex body and let $f$ be a density supported on $\K$ that is proportional to $e^{-a^T x}$ for some vector $a \in \R^n$.
 Assume that the level set of $f$ of probability $1/8$ contains a ball of radius $r$, and $\E_{f}(|x - z_f|^2) \le R^2$, where $z_f$ is the centroid of $f$.
 Let $\sigma$ be a starting distribution and let $\sigma^m$ be the distribution for the current point after $m$ steps of the hit-and-run walk applied to $f$.
 Let $\epsilon > 0$, and suppose that the density function $\frac{\d\sigma}{\d\pi_f}$ is upper bounded by $M$ except on a set $S$ with $\sigma(S) \le \frac{\epsilon}{2}$.
 Then for